Spot the difference

 "the system is over-regulated; it is full of duplication; separate approval processes sometimes conflict with one another; there is a lack of certainty; there is a lack of transparency; no-one is accountable; there is little co-ordination; the process and scale of assessment is often out of proportion to the environmental impact; and it all takes too long.", and

-When you look at 17 years worth of inquiries and report as listed below and the abject failure of the system one cannot tweak it to make it work it need a root and branch reform.
+When you look at over 17 years worth of inquiries and reports as listed below, and the abject failure of the system, one cannot tweak it to make it work.
+It needs root and branch reform.

 If you try to spot the differences between any of these reports and inquiries, there is really very little difference, the fundamentally flawed 1 July 1998 privatisation of building approvals and inspections is an abject failure.